Chief: HCPD needs 20 more officers a year to deal with growth, vacancies

-HORRY COUNTY, SC (WBTW) – Horry County’s police chief says his department needs 20 additional officers per year just to keep up with growth and vacancies over the next four years.
+HORRY COUNTY, S.C.
+(WBTW) — Horry County’s police chief said his department needs 20 additional officers per year just to keep up with growth and vacancies over the next four years.

 The Horry County Police Department responded to 13,270 calls for service in May 2021, according to recent data presented to county leaders.
 Approximately 32% — or 4,247 of those calls — originated in the “North Precinct” which encompasses Carolina Forest, SC-90, a portion of the coast and as far inland as SC-905.